Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \paragraph{Serial algorithms}

 Transferring coarse-to-fine cell-centered data is the simplest case.
-We traverse the octants of both grids in the SFC order simultaneously.
+We traverse the octants of old and modified grids in the SFC order simultaneously.
 Once a leaf is reached in the coarse grid, all cells overlapped in the fine grid are accessible.
 The value in the coarse cell is imposed on all the overlapped fine cells.

-Coarse-to-fine interpolation of node-centered data begins similarly.
-Octants of both grids are traversed together.
+Coarse to fine nodal interpolation begins similarly.
+Octants of both grids (coarse \& fine) are traversed together.
 Then, at a coarse leaf, nodal values on all overlapped fine cells can be interpolated from the coarse cell nodes.
-Using mesh-free techniques \citep{ishii2019solving}, the coordinates of the relevant nodes are available in a contiguous list at this point in the traversal.
+Using mesh-free techniques~\citep{ishii2019solving}, the coordinates of the relevant nodes are available in a contiguous list at this point in the traversal.
 The transfer is done by evaluating the field in the coarse element at each of the fine nodes.
-If neighboring subtrees redundantly interpolate a node, the results are consistent in each instance; the final value is arbitrarily picked from one of the instances.
+If neighboring subtrees redundantly interpolate a node, the results are consistent in each instance.

 Fine-to-coarse transfers follow essentially the same structure, except mirrored.
 As multiple fine unknowns are aggregated into fewer coarse unknowns at a coarse leaf, the exact aggregation function depends on the differential operator and the type of transfer.
 Cell-centered values might be averaged.
 Node-centered values might be simply injected or otherwise weighted by the transpose of the interpolation operator.